 but specialists and effective treatment for tailbone pain exists!

-Sabine was a 33 year old midwive when her tailbone pain started with a car accident.
+Our guest today is Sabine.
+She was a 33 year old midwive when her tailbone pain started with a car accident.
 It led to a lot of pain, not being able to work anymore and a very restricted daily and social life.
 Now, 17 years later, she shares her story about how tailbone pain affected her life, but also her path in the medical and therapeutic world in finding the right help and specialised healthcare professionals.

 She saw a variety of doctors and therapists, underwent treatments and injections and mainly shares a message of hope and recovery.
 In this episode she will tell her story, which I will guide by explanations about the things that occurred.
 It became a pleasant, informative and touching conversation which I love to share with you.